Dental Abscess Treatment in

 - May resolve with incision and drainage

-- Doesn't typically affect the tooth
+- Does not typically affect the tooth

 Dental Abscess Treatment Options